awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-local-shadows.md

 You can reference the following authorization policy examples to help you configure authorization policies for your components\.

 **Example: Allow a group of core devices to interact with local shadows**
 <a name="phrase-example-uses-recipe-variables-in-configuration"></a>This example uses a feature that is available for v2\.6\.0 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
 Greengrass nucleus v2\.6\.0 adds support for most [recipe variables](component-recipe-reference.md#recipe-variables), such as `{iot:thingName}`, in component configurations\.
+To enable this feature, set the Greengrass nucleus' [interpolateComponentConfiguration](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-interpolate-component-configuration) configuration option to `true`\.
 For an example that works for all versions of the Greengrass nucleus, see the [example authorization policy for a single core device](#ipc-local-shadows-authorization-example-single-device)\.
 The following example authorization policy allows the component `com.example.MyShadowInteractionComponent` to interact with the classic device shadow and the named shadow `myNamedShadow` for the core device that runs the component\.
 This policy also allows this component to receive messages on local topics for these shadows\.

 ```